tonethar/IGME-430-Spring-2021/core-skills/11-creating-commonjs-code-modules.md

 ### III-F. Test it!

-- Head to the browser and test these endpoints, everything should work as before, except the last link (the 404 page):
+- Head to the browser and test these endpoints, everything should work as before, except the last link (the 404 page), which will cause a crash:
   - http://localhost:3000/
   - http://localhost:3000/random-number
   - http://localhost:3000/random-number?max=10000